AndreBL/ip6neigh/README.md

 ```

-Hosts which do not send their hostname (e.g. Unknown-9BA.LL.lan) will now have a OUI manufacterer as part of the name, such as Speed-9BA.LL.lan (Speed is a Speed Dragon Multimedia Limited MAC device)
+Hosts which do not send their hostname (e.g. Unknown-9BA.LL.lan) will now have an OUI manufacterer as part of the name, such as Speed-9BA.LL.lan (Speed is a Speed Dragon Multimedia Limited MAC device).

 ## Troubleshooting